PalmarHealer/wochenplan-new/README.md

   - Update roles bulk
 - Plugins
     - Laravel PDF
+- Docker
+  - Rework container to update codebase on restart.
+DB should not be overridden during the process
 - Students should be able to express interest in offered activities.